frzb/softduplex/README.md

 #### `UID`

-The `UID` has to to align with user that start the Softduplex Docker container to have the proper file permission for the `./input` and `./output` directories inside the container.
+The `UID` has to to align with user that starts the Softduplex Docker container to have the proper file permission for the `./input` and `./output` directories inside the container.

 ### `REVERSE`